 - Guide 1: How to Remove Windows Defender Alert #0x3e7 Scam from Windows.

-- Guide 2: Get rid of Windows Defender Alert #0x3e7 Scam from Mac OS X.
+- Guide 2: Get rid of Windows Defender Alert #0x3e7 Scam on Mac OS X.

-- Guide 3: Remove Windows Defender Alert #0x3e7 Scam from Google Chrome.
+- Guide 3: Remove Windows Defender Alert #0x3e7 Scam in Google Chrome.

 - Guide 4: Erase Windows Defender Alert #0x3e7 Scam from Mozilla Firefox.